01-edu/public/docs/event-management.md

 * End of event can't be after start of event.
 * Dates can't be updated after it's passed.
 * The **end of event** is calculated by default by adding the **event duration** indicated in the **reference object** to the **start of event** date.
-  * If the event has children which are events itself, the **end of event** can't be before the end of the last child event.
+  * If the event contains other events, the **end of event** can't be before the end of the last child event.
 * The **event duration** indicated in the **reference object** is reminded under the inputs to help you fill the informations.
-  * If the event has children which are events itself, the **minimum end of event** is indicated under the inputs to help you fill the informations.
+  * If the event contains other events, the **minimum end of event** is indicated under the inputs to help you fill the informations.
-* The list of users actualy registered to the event at its creation is accessible by clicking on the link 'N users registered', at the left bottom of this categrory.
+* The list of users selected for the event at its creation is accessible by clicking on the link 'N users registered', at the left bottom of this categrory.

 #### Children (facultative)